 Another article I am using that promotes fitness in recovery.
 I am using this article to show that if taught properly people who are recovering from their addiction can and will benefit from some forms of activity while recovering.

+Spacing between entries is inconsistent.
+Please fix your formatting.
+It’s an aesthetic issue, but how you present yourself professionally is important!

 Ketzenberger, K. E. (1996, April).
 Psychological adaptability and exercise adherence: The influence of personality on exercise habits.
 Dissertation Abstracts International, 56, 5815.